Customer Data Platform CDP

 CDPs give companies the ability to create and adopt a more user-centric approach by merging a variety of data and information and using it to make increasingly significant customer interactions; something which was not a possibility with previous systems.

-Before CDPs, factors such as mass customization, data silos and marginal ROI led to unsatisfactory customer experiences, resulting in a growing need for a technology that offered solutions which offered an effective way for companies to interact with customers, while still observing their unique needs.
+Before CDPs, factors such as mass customization, data silos and marginal ROI led to unsatisfactory customer experiences, resulting in a growing need for a technology that offered solutions that offered an effective way for companies to interact with customers, while still observing their unique needs.

 Globally, one of the biggest difficulties that marketers face is trying to implement data-driven customer experience strategies while using a fragmented system to deliver a unified view of the customer experience.
 Another obstacle is the silos of inaccessible customer data.
 The development of the CDP was inspired by these challenges.